Poll: Americans Don't Trust What They're Hearing From Trump On Coronavirus

 Americans have little trust in the information they are hearing from President Trump about the novel coronavirus, and their confidence in the federal government's response to it is declining sharply, according to a new NPR/PBS NewsHour/Marist poll.

-Just 46% of Americans now say the federal government is doing enough to prevent the spread of coronavirus, down from 61% in February.
+Just 46% of Americans now say the federal government is doing enough to prevent the spread of the coronavirus, down from 61% in February.

 Just 37% of Americans now say they had a good amount or a great deal of trust in what they're hearing from the president, while 60% say they had not very much or no trust at all in what he's saying.